 Sohu.com Inc. (NASDAQ: SOHU), a Delaware corporation organized in 1996, is a leading Chinese online media, search and game service group providing comprehensive online products and services on PCs and mobile devices in the People's Republic of China (the "PRC" or "China").
 Sohu.com Inc.'s businesses are conducted by Sohu.com Inc. and its subsidiaries and VIEs (collectively referred to as the "Sohu Group" or "the Group").
 The Sohu Group consists of Sohu, which when referred to in this report, unless the context requires otherwise, excludes the businesses and the corresponding subsidiaries and VIEs of Sogou Inc. ("Sogou") and Changyou.com Limited ("Changyou"), Sogou and Changyou.
 Sogou and Changyou are indirect controlled subsidiaries of Sohu.com Inc. Sohu is a leading Chinese language online media content and services provider.
 Sogou is a leading online search, client software and mobile Internet product provider in China.
-Changyou is a leading online game developer and operator in China as measured by the popularity of its MMOG TLBB and its mobile game TLBB 3D, and engages primarily in the development, operation and licensing of online games for PCs and mobile devices.
-Most of the Group's operations are conducted through the Group's indirect wholly-owned and majority-owned china-based subsidiaries and variable interest entities ("VIEs").
+Changyou is a leading online game developer and operator in China as measured by the popularity of its PC game TLBB and its mobile game TLBB 3D, and engages primarily in the development, operation and licensing of online games for PCs and mobile devices.
+Most of the Group's operations are conducted through the Group's indirect wholly-owned and majority-owned China-based subsidiaries and VIEs.

-Through the operation of Sohu, Sogou and Changyou, the Sohu Group generates online advertising revenues (including brand advertising revenues and search and Web directory revenues (formerly referred to as "search and others" revenues)), online games revenues and others revenues.
+Through the operation of Sohu, Sogou and Changyou, the Sohu Group generates online advertising revenues (including brand advertising revenues and search and Web directory revenues), online games revenues and others revenues.
 Online advertising and online games are the Group's core businesses.
-For the three months ended March 31, 2015, total revenues generated by Sohu, Sogou and Changyou were approximately \$455.3 million.
+For the three months ended June 30, 2015, total revenues generated by Sohu, Sogou and Changyou were approximately \$493.6 million.